Kokkini/courage-rl/README.md

   <img width="400" src="https://github.com/Kokkini/courage-rl/blob/master/media/max%20reward%2016x16%20baseline%20vs%20courage.png">
 </p>

 Looking at the average reward, we can see that PPO converged to the reward of 1 while courage could get the reward of 10.

 Looking at the max reward, we can see that PPO didn't even stumble upon the 10 reward, it didn't know that the 10 reward existed.
+Courage discovered the 1 reward but wasn't stuck at that reward because its love for danger pulled it away.